cran/PythonInR/README.md

-# PythonInR - Makes accessing Python from within R as easy as pie.
+# PythonInR

-More documenation can be found at [https://bitbucket.org/Floooo/pythoninr](https://bitbucket.org/Floooo/pythoninr) and [http://pythoninr.bitbucket.org/](http://pythoninr.bitbucket.org/).
+More documenation can be found at [https://bitbucket.org/Floooo/pythoninr](https://bitbucket.org/Floooo/pythoninr).

 ## Dependencies